martmannupb/AmoebotSim-2.0/Documentation/installation_guide/sim.md

 	Now, double-clicking a script file should launch the correct IDE.

 You can now start editing the C# code in your IDE.
-Whenever you save your changes, the Unity project is compiled automatically and you can try out the simulator by pressing the Play button in the Editor.
+Whenever you save your changes and focus the Editor, the Unity project is compiled automatically and you can try out the simulator by pressing the Play button in the Editor.

 ### Next Steps